-Whenever a member of the RASFF network (the EC, EFSA, a MS, Norway, Liechtenstein, or Iceland) has any information relating to the existence of a risk to human health deriving from food or feed, this information is immediately transmitted to the other members of the network.
+The general functioning of the RASFF is illustrated in the graph below.
+Whenever a member of the RASFF network (the EC, EFSA, a MS, Norway, Liechtenstein, or Iceland) has any information relating to the existence of a possible risk deriving from food or feed, this information is immediately transmitted to the other members of the network.
 The MS shall immediately notify the RASFF of any decision aimed at restricting the placing on the market of feed or food, and of any rejection at a border post related to a risk to human health.

-Most notifications concern controls at the outer borders points of entry or border inspection points when consignments are not accepted for import.
+Most notifications concern controls at the outer borders' points of entry or border inspection points when consignments are not accepted for import.

-Details of the notifications are available on RASFF's portal.
+A list of recent notifications is available online on RASFF's portal.